At the end of the last post I said I didn’t know how wide to go on entry. That’s not exactly true.

 I start by standing at cone B and looking toward the exit like in Figure 4.

-Now I ask myself what angle the car (my car, not your car) needs to be at cone B so that when I add throttle at B and start opening the wheel I’m able to use as much acceleration (both forward and lateral, to maximize total acceleration in the new ideal direction) as the car is capable of and yet not hit cone C.
+Now I ask myself what angle the car (my car, not your car or any other car) needs to be at cone B so that when I add throttle at B and start opening the wheel I’m able to use as much acceleration (both forward and lateral) in the new ideal direction as the car is capable of and yet not hit cone C.

 Here in Figure 5 is our angle and an estimated (Euler spiral) acceleration path in red to the exit at C.

-But, in order to draw this exit path I necessarily have to imagine one more thing: how fast I’ll be going at B.
+But, in order to draw this exit path I necessarily have to imagine one more thing: how fast I’ll be going at B when I hit the accelerator and start opening the wheel.

 You may ask, how can I know how fast I’ll be at B, when I haven’t planned the path from A to B yet?